Cameron University Library Circulation Policy

 * The loan period of textbooks is only FOUR hours.
 The music CDs in the Fine Arts Lab have different loan periods and limits.

 ** Videos and Music CDs are limited to five.
-Textbooks and reserved items are limited to four.
+Reserved items are limited to four.
+Textbooks are limited to two.
 The limit on circulating materials limits all together all formats.

 *** An OK-Share Card holder will be issued a CU Courtesy Card to check out circulating materials.